-4.1 Existing Information Available for Indicators of Hydrologic Alteration Analysis minimum for continuous regulated streamflow data was selected per the recommendations of The Nature Conservancy (TNC) in their Indicators of Hydrologic Alteration (IHA) Version 7 Users Manual (TNC 2007).
+4.1 Existing Information Available for Indicators of Hydrologic Alteration Analysis

+Provided below is a summary of existing "full range" regulated streamflow gage data on Projectaffected streams with a record of at least 20 years, and the period of available data.
+A 20-year minimum for continuous regulated streamflow data was selected per the recommendations of The Nature Conservancy (TNC) in their Indicators of Hydrologic Alteration (IHA) Version 7 Users Manual (TNC 2007).
 A detailed description of IHA and its proposed use as part of this study is provided in Section 5.